-In 2013, Oxford University academics Carl Benedikt Frey and Michael A. Osborne – drawing upon recent advances in machine-learning and mobile robotics – created an innovative methodology that allowed them to classify more than 700 occupations according to their susceptibility to computerization over the next two decades.
+In 2013, Oxford University academics Carl Benedikt Frey and Michael A. Osborne – drawing upon recent advances in machine learning and mobile robotics – created an innovative methodology that allowed them to classify more than 700 occupations using AI-based job search, according to their susceptibility to computerization over the next two decades.

 They also implemented this methodology to estimate the probability of computerization for these occupations, utilizing a Gaussian process classifier.

 Probing the resulting estimates, they further examined the possible impacts of future computerization on US labor market outcomes.
 Their foremost goal was to investigate the number of jobs at risk, in addition to understanding how an occupation’s probability of computerization is related to individual wages and educational attainment.